wshafer/psr11-flysystem/README.md

         'adaptors' => [
             // Array Keys are the names used for the adaptor 'default' => [
-                'type' => 'local', #A daptor name or pre-configured service from the container
+                'type' => 'local', # Adaptor name or pre-configured service from the container

                 // Adaptor specific options.
 See adaptors below 'options' => [